Refinitiv/Real-Time-SDK/Ema/Examples/Training/400_Series_Examples/421__MarketPrice__ProgrammaticConfig/ReadMe.txt

 The 421__MarketPrice__ProgrammaticConfig showcases creation and usage of the programmatic configuration feature of EMA.
-In addition to file configuration, EMA allows users to programmaticaly configure Omm Consumer instances.
+In addition to file configuration, EMA allows users to grammatically configure Omm Consumer instances.

 Detailed Description